 Seasonal Considerations for Water Wells

-The water table is often not static throughout the year and there may be seasonal variation in the water levels.
+The water table is often not static throughout the year, and there may be seasonal variations in the water levels.
 You will want to make sure to check the water table beneath your land over an extended timeframe.
 You don’t want to find out that you are only able to draw water at certain times of the year.
 Groundwater does not stay in one place.
 Gravity causes groundwater to flow downward and outward.
 Porosity—the size and number of void spaces in the formation—determines how much water can be stored in an aquifer.
 Permeability—the ability of water to move through void spaces—indicates how quickly the water will travel through the aquifer.

 Water Well Placement

 Unconsolidated aquifers usually transmit water more efficiently than bedrock aquifers.
 Groundwater flows easily through the spaces between loose sand and gravel particles.
 Water wells drilled into sand and gravel aquifers are often very productive.

 Water flows out of pores and through fractures in consolidated bedrock aquifers.
 Productive water wells drilled into bedrock penetrate aquifers in fractured limestone, shale, or porous sandstone.
 Unfractured limestone, and non-porous formations, such as shale or siltstone, are likely to be dry.